• Following Us

 You can read the piece here, or click the picture below.

 New Escapist Column!
-On “The Last of Us” As A Study of Evolving Masculinity…
+On The Finale of “The Last of Us”…

 I am doing weekly reviews of The Last of Us at The Escapist.
 They’ll be dropping every Sunday evening while the show is on, looking at the video game adaptation as the show progresses.
-This week, the show’s sixth episode.
+This week, the show’s finale.

 You can read the piece here, or click the picture below.